Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Experimental Methods

-The phantom comprised a \qtyproduct{22x11x16}{\centi\meter} plastic container filled with chicken breast and deionised water.
+The phantom comprised a 22\,cm $\times$ 11\,cm $\times$ 16\,cm plastic container filled with chicken breast and deionised water.
 The chicken breast and water were added to the container layer by layer to prevent air becoming trapped between the tissue layers.